dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 * An executing background task was started with faulty input data or processing parameters.
 * The current set of executing background work items must be replaced with a new set of work items.
 * The priority of currently executing tasks must be changed.
-* The app has to be shut down in order to redeploy it to the server.
+* The app must be shut down for server redeployment.
 * Server resources become limited, necessitating the rescheduling of background work items.

 To implement a cancelable background work pattern in a component: